lgtm-migrator/fetch/README.md

   })
 ```

 Congrats, you've created your first combinator.
-This combinator doesn't change
-anything in the type level, i.e., neither changes the response `A` from the
+This combinator doesn't change anything in the type level, i.e., neither
-previous combinator's output, nor changes the possible error type.
+changes the response `A` from the previous one's output, nor changes the possible error type.

 ## Advanced Topics